opas350/java-academy-2016/java-2/exercises/java2.md

 #COLLECTIONS

-## Provides a clean syntax for looping over the elements of a Set, List, array, or other collection<br/>
+## 1.-Provides a clean syntax for looping over the elements of a Set, List, array, or other collection<br/>
 Set<Double> grades = new HashSet<Double>();<br/>

-## Set and Ordering.
+## 2.-Set and Ordering.
 Define the way how the HashSet, TreeSet and LinkedHashSet collections handle the next elements:<br/>
 Set<String> names = new …<String>();<br/>
 names.add("Jake");<br/>
 names.add("Robert");<br/>